uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 NCA connects to SFTPGo via an API key for a user with admin privileges.
 If you are using Docker with defaults for development, this API key is created and assigned in your NCA `settings` file automatically.
 For any non-docker use, one will have to use the Bash scripts in the `sftpgo/` directory.
 You will need to provide the environment variable `SETTINGS_PATH` with a value corresponding to the path to your NCA `settings` file to these Bash scripts.
+An example invocation of the key-fetcher might look like this:

-`SETTINGS_PATH=/path/to/settings sftpgo/get_admin_api_key.sh` is the only script
+    SETTINGS_PATH=/path/to/settings sftpgo/get_admin_api_key.sh

-that *must* be run.
-It will prompt for admin user credentials, use them to request an API key for that user, store the key in the NCA `settings` file automatically, and then call the accompanying script `test_api_key.sh` to test that API key.
+That is the only script that *must* be run.
+It will prompt for admin user credentials, use them to request an API key for that user, store the key in the NCA `settings` file automatically, and then call the accompanying script `test_api_key.sh` to verify the key was fetched and set up properly.

 Normally you only run `get_admin_api_key.sh` once, but if you need to reacquire a key, you must reset your `settings` file (set